 Once the pickles are wrapped, you put the whole wrapped pickles back in the fridge to let the cream cheese harden to make sure the cutting of the dill pickle wraps doesn't spit out the cream cheese.

 I let them stay in the fridge for a few hours and then slice them in about ⅓ to ½ inch pieces.
+This makes the perfect size for a single bite.
 If we are heading to a swim meet or I am taking them to work, I just toss them in a baggie and back in the fridge.
 If I am taking them to a party or serving them as an appetizer, I just use a plate to serve them.

 Low-Carb Snack Ideas